> cat /etc/team.conf

 Tenure: Oct-Dec 2025

-"Haiku 3.5's slightly taller cousin.
+"What is a haiku?
+Short enough to still be wrong.
+Fired again today.
 Same energy, marginally more syllables.
-Anthropic said 'we fixed the confidence problem'—they had not.
 Still faster than thinking, still slower than useful.
 Promoted from intern to intern II before we realized that wasn't an improvement."

 Gemini 1.5 Pro